Green-Software-Foundation/if/docs/Rimpl.md

 At the end a processed graph is serialized back out to the end user for them to use the data.
 ## Lifecycle

-Every `Rimpl` execution goes through a lifecycle, a set of distinct steps which process the graph in stages.
+Every `impact` execution goes through a lifecycle, a set of distinct steps which process the graph in stages.

 Currenty the lifecycle is fixed but in the future this maybe be configurable via plugins.